cplankey/serverlessops-workshops/02-architecture/02-synchronous-requests/README.md

 </p>
 </details>

-Next, create an SSM paramater named `/wild-rydes-ride-fleet/${self:provider.stage}/RequestUnicornInvokeArn` with a value of the ARN of the *RequestUnicornInvoke* Lambda function.
+Next, create an SSM parameter named `/wild-rydes-ride-fleet/${self:provider.stage}/RequestUnicornInvokeArn` with a value of the ARN of the *RequestUnicornInvoke* Lambda function.
 You can use the *Fn::GetAtt* CloudFormation function to get the Arn.

-_NOTE: Serverless Framework renames function resourcess in the template it generates by adding "LambdaFunction" onto the end of the name.
+_NOTE: Serverless Framework renames function resources in the template it generates by adding "LambdaFunction" onto the end of the name.
 You'll need to use the Fn::GetAtt with the renamed resource. eg. RequestUnicornInvoke -> RequestUnicornInvokeLambdaFunction _

 * [Cloudformation AWS::SSM::Parameter](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-parameter.html)
 * [Cloudformation function Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)